 Think about it, how many times have you exited a site because it was taking so darn long to load.

 And, because my site was taking so long to load, people were leaving, resulting in a high “bounce rate.”
 High bounce rates are bad for blogs and business.

 Bluehost vs. SiteGround Pricing

 SiteGround’s pricing is a bit higher than Bluehost’s.
-At the time of writing, the cheapest SiteGround hosting plan will cost you $47.40/year, while the cheapest Bluehost hosting plan will cost you $41.40/year.
 I know that when I was just starting out as a blogger, I just wanted what was cheapest.
-For you, that may be Bluehost.
-And honestly, if you’re just doing it as a hobby Bluehost is totally fine.
-If you plan to take blogging seriously and need faster server times, go with SiteGround.
+For you, that may be Bluehost right now and that is fine.

 Bluehost vs. SiteGround Speed Comparison: How SiteGround Has Improved My Website

 To show you proof that SiteGround has improved my site, I took screenshots from my Google Analytics account.

 I migrated my site completely from Bluehost to SiteGround and here is what I found:

 After switching to SiteGround, my pages load an average of 9.6 seconds faster!

 Bluehost’s servers took an average of 2.36 seconds to respond.
 SiteGround’s servers take an average of just .7 seconds.
 Yep, after switching to SiteGround, my server response time is 3.5 times FASTER.
 That’s HUGE!